How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 To change the settings, enter Internet Options in the search bar of your PC and tap enter.
 You will see an Internet Properties dialog box.
 Click on the Security tab.

 In the tab, you will see a slider for the security level for this zone.
-If that slider is set too high, bring it to a medium level.
+If that slider is too high, bring it to a medium level.
 Click on OK or Apply and recheck if the error is gone.

 7. Remove your System Hosts File